 An accessible boarding area at least 8 feet deep and 5 feet in length along the curb is required where people board the bus.
 Accessible pathways to the bus stop, into the shelter, and around the shelter are essential.

-Shelters are always installed on a concrete surface to ensure they are securely anchored and safe for use.
+Shelters are always installed on a concrete surface to ensure they are securely anchored.
 Shelters are not installed on asphalt, turf or gravel.
-Where necessary, Metro Transit may work with partners to install concrete at a site.
+Where necessary, Metro Transit may install concrete or repair sidewalk.

 Sites must have room not only for a shelter, but for the buses, customers and others who use the surrounding area.
-Overhead obstructions such as tree limbs, awnings, balconies and signage, as well as trash receptacles, benches and other street furniture are also considered.
+Obstructions such as tree limbs, awnings, balconies, signage, and street furniture are also considered.

 Sight lines and visual obstructions

-Metro Transit is committed to preserving its assets and providing customers a safe, comfortable experience.
-Shelters must be placed in locations that allow for snow removal and maintenance activities such as pressure washing, litter and debris cleanup and glass replacement.
+Space is needed to allow for snow removal and maintenance activities such as pressure washing, litter and debris cleanup and glass replacement.